-ANATOMY OF AN OPTION TRADE - FUNDAMENTALS OF SELLING OPTIONS PREMIUM
+ANATOMY OF AN OPTION TRADE - FUNDAMENTALS OF SELLING RISK-DEFINED OPTIONS

-Below is a step-by-step guide for long term options success when applying a defined set criteria on a consistent basis given a high number of trade occurrences.
-Here, I walk through the trade set-up when selling options premium in the form of cash covered puts.
-Implied Volatility (IV) Rank, probability and managing winning trades is detailed below.
+Below is a step-by-step guide for long-term options success when applying defined criteria (10 Option Trading Rules) on a consistent basis given a high number of trade occurrences.
+Here, I walk through the trade set-up when selling options premium in the form of a risk-defined put spread.

 IV Rank is the current IV value compared to its previous 52-week volatility range.
 This is a measure of how the current value "ranks" in relation to its historic volatility range.

 A high ranking translates into the fact that its current value ranks high relative to its historic range, indicating that investors expect a big move in the underlying stock.
 This high IV Rank gives option contracts rich value and provides option traders with an edge since IV rank is nearly always overestimated and the stock will not be as volatile as predicted by its current high IV rank.

 Targeting 5-15% ROI per trade is reasonable so if there's a strike width of $500 and the premium received was $50 then the required capital is $450 per contract.
 The potential ROI at expiration if the option expires worthless would translate into $50/$450 = 11.1% ROI.

 Actionable daily trade notification service for all opening and closing trades with commentary

 perfect for those seeking to remove the guesswork in options trading

 Founder and Managing Member